 When it comes to application and desktop virtualization projects, choosing the right infrastructure for your business is among the most important decisions you’ll need to make.
 Second only to selecting a strategy and software vendor for delivering End User Computing (EUC) services and applications, infrastructure is the bread and butter from which you’ll build your services, so a highly available and scalable infrastructure is integral to bypass potential challenges that may arise during the deployment and operational phases of your EUC project.

-To better evaluate your architectural alternatives and vendor options, let’s break down five architectural principles you should consider during your infrastructure design process:
+To better evaluate your architectural alternatives and vendor options, let’s break down five architecture principles you should consider during your infrastructure design process:

 Let’s take a look at an example.
 Say your final project is meant to reach 10,000 users, with the initial deployment phase reaching 5,000.
 You’ll be far less shocked with the initial costs by starting smaller, and depending on your infrastructure, the cost per user will become more clear as you deploy a few thousand users.